ramashiva/dufle-font/index.md

-# How to Install the Required Font for Module 1
+Title: How to Install the Required Font for Module 1

 - Download the font by [clicking here](files/Ipak-2.ttf).
 - Once the font is downloaded, open the downloaded file by clicking on the button in the bottom-left corner of the screen: